 The delivery of personal and healthcare services entails an inherent risk of liability.
 Participants in the healthcare services industry have become subject to an increasing number of lawsuits alleging negligence or related legal theories, many of which involve large claims and result in the incurrence of significant exposure and defense costs.
-The Organization is insured with respect to medical malpractice risk on a claims-made basis.
-The policy includes an individual medical incident limit of \$1,000,000 and an aggregate limit of \$3,000,000 annually.
+Prior to September 30, 2020, the Organization was insured with respect to medical malpractice risk on a claims-made basis.
+The policy included an individual medical incident limit of \$1,000,000 and an aggregate limit of \$3,000,000 annually.
 The Organization also maintains insurance for general liability, director and officer liability and property.
 Certain policies are subject to deductibles.
 Management is not aware of any claims against the Organization which would have a material financial impact.